delphictruth/whenedenwaslost-01/src/site/notes/Navigational/Rodia.md

 Equator City is a megalopolis that was previously the capital city of Rodia.
 It is located on the continent Betu.
 It is a known gambling complex that is said to have hosted various criminal syndicates over the years.

 #### Flip of the Credit
 Flip of the Credit is a casino located in Equator City.
-It is most famously known as a money laundering sceme for the [[Factions, Cults, Cultures, Governments/Black Sun\|Black Sun]].
+It is most famously known as a money laundering sceme for the [[Organizations/Black Sun\|Black Sun]].

 #### Holosseum
 A prestigious concert hall located in Equator City.
 It is a larger, half-egg shaped construction made of durasteel and transparisteel.
 It is apparently spacious enough to hold "at least 5 light freighters."